 Shopping Snohomish County’s Farmers Markets

-It’s the moment you all have been waiting for The Farmers Market season across Snohomish County is officially underway.
-And, while today’s markets are full of more than just local growers and food producers, they are still the perfect place to get out and have some fun while filling your kitchen with local goodness.
-The recipe possibilites are already spinning in my head.
+We are deep in the midst of the Farmers Market season across Snohomish County and, while today’s markets are full of more than just local growers and food producers, they are still the perfect place to get out and have some fun while filling your kitchen with local goodness.
+The recipe possibilities are already spinning in my head.

 What types of food can you find at your local Farmers Market …

 The most obvious is the fruits and veggies grown by local farms.
 You won’t find fresher produce anywhere else, or at better prices.
-Bonus, it is alsmost always organicand GMO free.
+Bonus, it is almost always organic and GMO free.
+That’s right, it’s better for you.
 I’m looking forward to strawberries and blueberries most.
-They are so much better than the ones found in stores.
+Probably the carrots too, since the one’s I usually find at the grocery store are usually skinny and limp.

 Then there are the food products, ranging from delicious jams and honey to amazing oils, sauces, and seasonings that give your meals a little something unique and special.
 I for one can’t wait for some more local honey.
 I put it on, and in, everything, whether it is replacing sugar in baked goodies or adding flavor to meats and veggies.
-This year, I’ll even be working on expanding my horizons by experiementing with different varietes (I’m such a food nerd).
+Now I’m working on expanding my honey horizons by experimenting with different varieties.

-There is more to it than that, a lot more.
+There is more to it than that though, a lot more.
 The Farmers Markets of Snohomish County serve some very important purposes in our communities.
 They benefit all of us, not just the makers and farmers that sell at them.
-How?
-Keep reading …
+I bet you are wondering how … well, don’t worry, I’m here to tell you all about it.

 If you support, your local farmers market or markets already, good for you and keep up the good work.
 If not, I hope this article, which barely scratches the service of the many reasons to support farmers markets, leads you to one, brings you closer to your community, and changes the way you shop.